LIST OF ALL REAL ESTATE COMMISSION FEES

 Plus advertising | marketing | incentives | tips & tricks

-Every real estate company has its own structure for charging commission fees and other sales and marketing costs.
+Every real estate company has its own structure for charging commission fees and other marketing and advertising costs.

 All of these are negotiable.
-But it is important to do this negotiation before signing any agency agreement with an agent or company.
+It is important to do this negotiation before signing any agency agreement with an agent on behalf of their company, however, it is also possible to negotiate at the point of sale.

 Also, it is important to know that real estate agents are obliged to provide accurate market appraisals upon which the cost estimates and commission fees can be accurately determined and planned for.